hth313/OS4/doc/basics.rst

                  goto    noBuffer      ; (P+1) not found
    foundBuffer:  ...

-We call this ``(P+n)`` and this works well thanks that almost all instructions are single word (including short jumps) and we most often want to branch to some alternative location to handle the case.
+We call this ``(P+n)`` and this works well thanks that almost every instruction is single word (including short jumps) and we most often want to branch to some alternative location to handle the error case.

 The caller will just ``RTN`` to get to ``(P+1)``, and the success case ``(P+2)`` means it needs to return to the following location, which